monome/docs/aleph/debug.md

 Flash `aleph-bees-n.n.n-dbg.hex` to Aleph and observe terminal output.

 Contact us directly: help@monome.org
-IRC: catfact, tehn in #monome-aleph on freenode.net

 Attach the output of the debug process above .

 ## Tracking Issues

-Known issues are logged and tracked via the [Aleph github page](https://github.com/tehn/aleph/issues).
+Known issues are logged and tracked via the [Aleph github page](https://github.com/monome/aleph/issues).

 See here for a list of known issues and requested improvements.